ivan-hc/Bottles-appimage/README.md

 All build methods are based on the unofficial AUR package, at https://aur.archlinux.org/packages/bottles

-**Any complaints are due to this mental closure only!**

-As a packager I can only go by what I upstream or unofficial developers gave to me.
+**As a packager I can only go by what I upstream or unofficial developers gave to me.**

 ---------------------------------